 As with colon cancer, surgery is the most common treatment for all stages of rectal cancer, and particularly for early-stage rectal cancer.
 The primary goal of rectal cancer surgery is to ensure that all of the cancerous tissue is removed.
 For advanced stages of rectal cancer, chemotherapy and radiation therapy are sometimes used instead of, or in addition to, surgery.

-The Colon and Rectal Surgery Section team at Brigham and Women’s Hospital (BWH) provides colorectal cancer surgery treatments through its role as the Gastrointestinal Oncology surgical team at Dana-Farber/Brigham and Women’s Cancer Center.
+The Colon and Rectal Surgery Section team at Brigham and Women’s Hospital (BWH) provides colorectal cancer surgery treatments through its role as the Gastrointestinal Oncology surgical team at Dana-Farber Brigham Cancer Center.

 For treating colon cancer, our surgeons may use one of the following surgical procedures: